coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Confluence.md

 In order to accomplish this, we might try to replace $z$ with $sz$, but this requires some tricks to actually be alpha-equivalent and to not fall apart when performing capture-avoiding substitution.
 If we take the original iterator and replace the original $s$ and $z$ with new ones, we can safely do this:
 $$\lambda n.(\lambda z. \lambda s.n(sz)s)$$

 Lets use this to perform a more complicated operation.
-Namely, let's write a term that takes an iterator and returns the iterator with double the number of iterations. ***CONTINUE FROM HERE***
+Namely, let's write a term that takes an iterator and returns the iterator with double the number of iterations.
+We can do this by creating an iterator like the given one, but where the step case is applied twice per iteration.
+In other words, given a step case $s$ (which is a "function") we want the new step case $\lambda r.s(sr)$, a "function" that takes a value and applies $s$ to it twice.
+Now, we build a function that takes an iterator, with base and step case bound variables:
+$$\lambda n.(\lambda z.\lambda s.??)$$
+And we "replace" the new step case into the old iterator by applying the iterator to them:
+$$\lambda n.(\lambda z.\lambda s.z(\lambda r.s(sr)))$$
+And we have our desired function.